Banana Cinnamon Rolls

 - Carefully spread the date and raisin mixture onto the slightly dehydrated banana slices.
 Roll them up.

-- Put the banana cinnamon rolls back on the dehydrator a couple more hours.
-I had to use my top tray of my Nesco due to the height of the rolls.
-An Excalibur dehydrator wouldn't have this problem as you can easily remove a tray and have tons of room!
+- Put the banana cinnamon rolls back on the dehydrator for a couple more hours.
+I had to use the top tray of my Nesco due to the height of the rolls.
+An Excalibur dehydrator wouldn't have this problem, as you can easily remove a tray and have tons of room!

 Warning!
 These ARE Delicious!

-I'll be the first to admit that Alicia's and Brittany's version look MUCH better than mine,
+I'll be the first to admit that Alicia's version looks MUCH better than mine,

 but my only excuse is that I'm not a chef(!) and that it was my first

 Please also note that this is MY variation of the recipe

 as Alicia hadn't posted the exact recipe—so this is how I interpreted